-Please be aware that in the absence of in date medication, should (name of pupil) suffer an attack, if you have given your consent staff will administer the schools reliever inhaler/adrenaline auto injector.
-However if you have not given consent for the school reliever inhaler/adrenaline auto injector to be administered staff will not be able to follow suitable emergency procedures.
+Please be aware that in the absence of an inhaler, should [name of pupil] suffer an attack, staff will not be able to follow the usual Asthma Emergency inhaler procedures.
 They will be reliant on calling 999 and awaiting the Emergency Services.